Locations and contactI see patients at

 Dr. Mittra received his medical and graduate training through the MSTP (joint MD/PhD) program at Stony Brook University in New York in 2005.
-His masters degree was in Anatomical Sciences, and his PhD in Biomedical Engineering.
-His post-graduate training included an internship in Internal Medicine also at Stony Brook University, followed by a residency in Nuclear Medicine and a fellowship in PET/CT imaging both at Stanford University.
-He stayed on at Stanford as faculty for the subsequent 10 years, most recently as a Clinical Associate Professor of Radiology / Nuclear Medicine, until coming to OHSU.
+His master’s degree was in Anatomical Sciences, and his PhD in Biomedical Engineering.
+He subsequently completed a Nuclear Medicine residency and fellowship at Stanford University.
+He was faculty in Radiology at Stanford for 8 years, until moving to OHSU in 2018.

 Dr. Mittra is interested in all aspects of Nuclear Medicine imaging, therapy, and research.
 This includes adult and pediatric general nuclear medicine imaging with gamma camera and SPECT, PET imaging for oncology, cardiac, and neurologic applications, as well as bone densitometry (DXA imaging).
-Targeted Radioisotope Therapies (TRT) are of particular interest; including various applications in oncology and he is considered a national expert in this area.
-His research interests are primarily focused on the translation of novel radioisotopes for imaging and therapy to the clinical setting.
-He is also very involved with the Society of Nuclear Medicine and Molecular Imaging.
+Targeted Radioisotope Therapies (TRT) are of particular interest; including various applications in oncology and he is a nationally-recognized expert in this area.
+His research interests are primarily focused on the clinical translation of novel radioisotopes for imaging and therapy.
+He very involved with the Society of Nuclear Medicine and Molecular Imaging (SNMMI), the North American Neuroendocrine Tumor Society (NANETS), and is the current Medical Director of the Healing NET Foundation (HNF).

 - M.D., Ph.D., 2005, Stony Brook University MSTP Program